cnxtech/myad-market/README.md

 ---

 ## Instructions
-*Note: For the purpose of these instructions, bidding time has been set to two minutes.
+*Note: For the purpose of these instructions, bidding time has been set to three minutes.
 All demonstrations are performed on a local test network*

 - Create a URI using Pinata for a json file containing artwork information.
 ![URI](Resources/uri.gif)